billreiss/breiss_DevRadio/OpenAIRecommendationAppBlazor/README.md

 Install the Azure.AI.OpenAI package. it's in beta so you need to include prerelease.

+> Important Note: This sample assumes version 1.0.0-beta.8 there are later versions of the package at this point, but there are breaking API changes, and behavior changes.
+Choose beta 8 for now and I'll update this sample with new betas or release.

 Add a Services folder, and create the following `OpenAIService` class:

 ```